The Vision of The Box Plymouth

 To help The Box tell the rich and varied history of the people of Plymouth, this collection is invaluable.
 It also includes newspapers dating back to 1721 and maps going back to 1643.

 Devonport Naval Heritage Centre

 The Devonport Naval Heritage Centre records the development of The Dockyard and Plymouth’s pivotal role in supporting the Royal Navy through major conflicts since 1300, including two World Wars.
-Through its collection of over 100,000 artefacts in eight galleries covering 2,500 square meters of displays, interactive experiences and pictorial interpretation the drama of the close relationship of Devonport, the Royal Navy, The Dockyard and the people of Plymouth can be explored.
+Through its collection of over 10),000 artefacts in eight galleries covering 2,500 square metres of displays, interactive experiences and pictorial interpretation the drama of the close relationship of Devonport, the Royal Navy, The Dockyard and the people of Plymouth can be explored.

 It is open for tours by appointment.
 Open Days are held at various times throughout the year and there are regular public visit sessions during the summer months too.
 The Box hopes to be able to take loan items from the centre once it is open and will benefit greatly from having access to this historic collection.